genaigeek1/macRAG_SecCopilot/README.md

 ## 🤝 Contributors

-Built by [Saurabh Chhatwal](https://www.linkedin.com/in/genaigeek/), powered by Open Source & OpenAI.
+Built by [Saurabh Chhatwal](https://www.linkedin.com/in/genaigeek/), powered by LangChain and OLLAMA

 ---